 Whenever I have left a job, often I am offered a counter-offer to stay.
 Whether that be more money, more responsibilities, or a fresh job title… I’m afraid by then, the damage has already been done.
 Often you see companies try to make amends where they haven’t done the right thing at the start.
 If you treat people how you’d like to be treated, then you should have very few regrets.
 The same goes for business.

-In closing, I’m about to pull myself from the despair you often find in IT Support and I couldn’t be happier.
+I’m about to pull myself from the despair you often find in IT Support and I couldn’t be happier.
 Treating my employers with the utmost respect and creating them stunning websites beyond my job description brought me here.
 I know there are bigger problems in the world than climbing the career ladder during this time.
 But if you look back on your life with a huge number of regrets, what kind of a life did you lead?
 Stand up for yourselves, because no one else will.

 Till the next time folks, I’m about to start my dream job!